-- Find something you enjoy doing, like dancing, walking, or playing with your children/grandchildren - Don't forget about resistance exercise!
-This can often be done at home - Break up long periods of sitting during the day. - Schedule activity into your calendar, just like any other appointment - Take the stairs whenever possible - Walk to the store - Plan ahead: decide which days/times you are going to exercise at the beginning of each week
+- Find something you enjoy doing, like dancing, walking, or playing with your children/grandchildren. - Don't forget about resistance exercise!
+This can often be done at home. - Break up long periods of sitting during the day. - Schedule activity into your calendar, just like any other appointment. - Take the stairs whenever possible. - Walk to the store. - Plan ahead: decide which days/times you are going to exercise at the beginning of the week pay attention to your food

-6 set yourself up for success with good sleep & stress management
+6 set yourself up for success with good sleep & stress management keep your lungs & liver healthy

 Make sure you acknowledge if you are experiencing high levels of stress - this is the first step.
 You can then explore coping strategies that work for you.
 Never forget that sleep is an essential part of your heart and overall health.